Professional brand and networking Building Your Personal Brand

 The Problem with Being Quiet

-The biggest career mistake today is treating your reputation like a one-time job.
+The biggest career mistake today is treating your personal brand like a one-time job.
 Most people only focus on their image when they are trying to find a job—they clean up their profiles and share things only when they need a new contract.
 Then they go quiet once they are hired.
 This only works when you need something right now.
 It wrongly assumes that a job title from three years ago still matters the same way today.
 But things move too fast for that; being quiet is the same as being invisible.

 We are past the time when a paper resume was enough.
 Now, people only care about what you can do this morning.
 If you stop showing that you are growing, the market sees you as someone whose skills are old, even if you are still very talented.
 In this new environment, staying the same means falling behind quickly.